Dev-Davis/Dev-Davis.github.io/README.md

 ## This is a site about me and my acheivements as a developer

 ## Projects on this site
 * CAPstone - a site for hat lovers and collectors.
 Got a lot of hats?
 Want to keep track of them?
-This is the site for you.
-- Technologies used: **"HTML, CSS, React.js, Firebase for the database, and Github for version control."**
+This is the site for you.Technologies used: **"HTML, CSS, React.js, Firebase for the database, and Github for version control."**

 * Hoarder House - a site for keeping up with your junk.
 Have a lot of items and dont remember what you have?
 Now you do with Hoarder House.
 Technologies used: **"React, HTML, CSS, JavaScript, Github, Webpack, Bootstrap and Firebase"**